The top 25 fish and chips in Toronto by neighbourhood

 The all-day menu at The Rhino includes a fish and chips dish of haddock served with house tartar, coleslaw, lemon and house-cut fries, and they have a great beer selection to wash it down.

 Eastbound Brewing Company makes their own beer, so it only makes sense that they'd use the spent grain to make a beer-battered haddock Friday special served with preserved lemon tartar sauce and herbed fries.

 Jessy's Pizza is known for their Halifax donair and garlic fingers but they also serve a range of other casual eats that includes fish and chips in orders of up to 10 pieces, haddock loins served with tartar sauce or gravy.
 They also have clam strips, seafood platters, shrimp and scallops.

 Located by Pharmacy, Hamish's Kitchen has tons of fried fish options.
 The eat-in dinner comes with buttered bread and coleslaw; for something bigger, grab the seafood platter that comes with mouthwatering shrimps and scallops too.

 It's hard to miss the attractive exterior of Sea Witch Fish and Chips on St. Clair.
-Batter here is thick and golden, not too oily, and served with big portions of thick, fresh cut fries.
+The batter here is thick and golden, not too oily, and served with big portions of thick, fresh-cut fries.